-The Motorcycle Safety Foundation (MSF) stresses what common sense may tell us; the most important protective gear you can wear while riding a motorcycle is a helmet.
-A NFL player wouldn’t play football without his pads and helmet on, and neither should a person ride a motorcycle without wearing over-the-ankle footwear, long pants, long-sleeve jacket, full-finger motorcycle gloves, and a helmet manufactured to comply with the U.S. Department of Transportation’s standards.
+The Motorcycle Safety Foundation (MSF) tells us the most important protective gear you can wear while riding a motorcycle is a helmet.
+You should also wear other safety gear: over-the-ankle footwear, long pants, long-sleeve jacket, full-finger motorcycle gloves, and a helmet manufactured to comply with the U.S. Department of Transportation’s standards.
 The MSF points out that “helmet myths”, such as helmets breaking necks, blocking vision, and impairing hearing, have consistently been disproved.

 According to the National Highway Traffic Safety Administration (NHTSA), an agency of the U.S. Department of Transportation, wearing a helmet will reduce the chance of death by almost one-third (29%).